 Differences in search experiences

-The catalog view, Catalog pane, and browse dialog box provide similar, but not identical, search experiences.
+The Catalog pane, catalog views, and browse dialog boxes provide similar, but not identical, search experiences.

-- You can sort search results in the catalog view and browse dialog box but not in the Catalog pane.
+- You can sort search results in a catalog view or browse dialog box but not in the Catalog pane.

 - In the Catalog pane, you can’t restrict searches to a specific item collection.

-- Style items can only be searched in the catalog view.
+- Style items can only be searched in a catalog view.

 Manage search results